Random Walks Performed by Topologically-Specific Agents on Complex Networks: Concluding Remarks

+Within the group of topologically-specific agents, the square yielded the most effective coverage in the ER and BA network models.
+In the context of the GEO network, the triangle agent led to slightly better results.
+Regarding the standard deviations of the node coverage, the triangle agent presented the respective highest values.

-Regarding the node coverage allowed by the random walks performed by the three considered agents on GEO, ER, and BA structures, we have that the square agent allowed the most effective coverage for all the three considered topologies, followed by the triangle and fully connected square.
-Also of particular interest was the verification that substantially larger standard deviations of the node coverage have been obtained for the GEO network, as compared to the other two topologies.
-This has been observed to be a consequence of the GEO structure presenting an intrinsic topological local heterogeneity that promotes the agent to be delayed at specific network positions, giving rise to respective plateaus along the respectively obtained node coverage curves.
+Also of particular interest was the verification that substantially larger standard deviations and smallest node coverage efficiency have been obtained for the GEO networks, as compared to the other two topologies.
+This is possibly because the GEO structure presents an intrinsic local heterogeneity, implying the agent to be delayed at specific network positions, therefore leading to respective plateaus along the respective node coverage curves.

-The reported studies of the specific displacement $\psi$ of the agents at each step, which considered the respective number of displaced nodes, also led to several interesting results, including the fact that GEO and BA structures yielded similar distributions of this measurement.
-The ER structure led to the smallest values of $\psi$.
-In addition, the BA network allowed similar distributions of $\psi$ for any of the three considered agents, indicating a possibly enhanced topological uniformity that favors the displacement even of the more complex fully connected square agent.
-The fact that the BA network, being otherwise characterized by intense heterogeneity of node degrees, allowed particularly homogeneous and effective displacements can be deemed as being particularly surprising.
-This interesting result suggests that the hubs in the BA play an important rule of providing routing relays among several possible trajectories to be taken by the topologically-specific agents.
+Regarding the experiment involving the hub removals, it has been verified that this type of network modification had relatively little effect for all considered agents and network models.

-The described concepts, methods, and results motivate several respective further developments.
-As a matter of fact, any previously addressed aspect of random walks on complex networks can be immediately revisited from the perspective of the presently suggested approach.
-However, the fact that the agents present specific topology enlarges considerably the possibilities of further research aimed at characterizing the types of motion performed at each step as well as relating the properties of specific types of networks and specific topologically-specific agents.
+The described concepts, methods, and results motivate several further developments.
+As a matter of fact, any previously addressed aspect of random walks on complex networks can be revisited from the perspective of the currently suggested approach.
+However, the adoption of agents presenting specific topology also motivates possible further research aimed at relating the properties of specific types of networks and specific topologically-specific agents.